Share to Facebook

 On April 8 2021, the government issued an Order to suspend enforcement of residential evictions in response to the continuing Covid19 crisis.
 The Order comes with a few exceptions to allow an eviction when ordered expedited by either the Landlord Tenant Board or a Superior Court judge.

-As per O. Reg.
-266/21 as a government Order by regulation issued per powers provided by the Emergency Management and Civil Protection Act, R.S.O.
+In accordance to O. Reg.
+266/21 issued under the Emergency Management and Civil Protection Act, R.S.O.
 1990, c.
-E.9, enforcement of residential evictions is suspended with exception only for those evictions that are ordered for expedited eviction by either the Landlord Tenant Board or by a judge sitting in the Superior Court of Justice.
-The Order specifically mandates:
+E.9, all residential evictions are suspended unless ordered expedited by either the Landlord Tenant Board or a judge of the Superior Court of Justice.
+Specifically, the Order by Provincial Regulation states:

 Terms of Order

 1. The terms of this Order are set out in Schedule 1.

 2. This Order applies as of 12:01 a.m. on April 8, 2021.

 No enforcement of evictions or writs of possession

 1. (1) No person shall attend at a residential premises for the purpose of enforcing any of the following: